 DATE May 25, 2017

-CONSERVATION PERMIT No.: 017-299.DFW
+CONSERVATION PERMIT NO.: 017-300.DFW

-NHESP FILE NO. 16-35450
+NHESP FILE NO. 16-35449

-PERMIT HOLDER The Trustees of Reservations
+Permit Holder The Trustees of Reservations

-Астіvіту Use of oversand vehicles associated with recreational beach management, Coskata-Coatue, Nantucket, MA
+Αςτινιτγ Use of oversand vehicles associated with recreational beach management, East Beach and Leland Beach, Edgartown, MA

 Pursuant to the authority granted in the Massachusetts Endangered Species Act ("MESA") (G.L. c.
 131A) and its implementing regulations (321 CMR 10.23), the Director of the Massachusetts Division of Fisheries & Wildlife (the "Division") hereby issues a Conservation and Management Permit to The Trustees of Reservations (the "Permit Holder").
-This permit and associated Trustees of Reservations Certificate of Inclusion in the Massachusetts Habitat Conservation Plan (HCP) issued in accordance with the Endangered Species Act (ESA) for Piping Plover, dated May 25, 2017 (the "COI"), authorize the Taking of the State and Federally listed Piping Plover, which is listed as "Threatened" pursuant to the MESA and "Threatened" pursuant to ESA, arising out of oversand vehicles in the vicinity of unfledged Piping Plover chicks more particularly described in documents attached hereto (the "Activity"), at Coskata-Coatue, Nantucket, Massachusetts (the "Property").
+This permit and associated Trustees of Reservations Certificate of Inclusion in the Massachusetts Habitat Conservation Plan (HCP) issued in accordance with the Endangered Species Act (ESA) for Piping Plover, dated May 25, 2017 (the "COI"), authorize the Taking of the State and Federally listed Piping Plover which is listed as "Threatened" pursuant to the MESA and "Threatened" pursuant to ESA arising out of oversand vehicles in the vicinity of unfledged Piping Plover chicks more particularly described in documents attached hereto (the "Activity"), at East Beach and Leland Beach, Edgartown, Massachusetts (the "Property").

-During a given beach season, a maximum of one brood of piping plovers could be exposed to oversand vehicle (OSV) use.
+During a given beach season, a maximum of two broods of piping plovers could be exposed to oversand vehicle (OSV) use.
 However, a variety of impact minimization measures required by way of this Permit and the HCP will significantly decrease risk.

-Under the authority granted by and in accordance with MGL c131A§3 and 321 CMR 10.23, the Director may permit the taking of a State-listed Species for conservation and management purposes provided that there is a long-term Net Benefit to the conservation of the impacted species.
+Under the authority granted by and in accordance with MGL c131A§3 and 321 CMR 10.23, the Director may permit the Taking of a State-listed Species for conservation and management purposes provided that there is a long-term Net Benefit to the conservation of the impacted species.
 If the Director determines that the applicant for a permit has avoided, minimized and mitigated impacts to the State-listed Species consistent with the following Performance Standards, then the Director may issue a conservation and management permit, provided:

-- (a) the applicant has adequately assessed alternatives to both temporary and permanent impacts to State-listed Species; - (b) an insignificant portion of the local population would be impacted by the Activity or Activity, and; - (c) the applicant agrees to carry out a conservation and management plan that provides a long-term Net Benefit to the conservation of the State-listed Species that has been approved by the Director, as provided in 321 CMR 10.23(5), and shall be carried out by the applicant.
+(a) the applicant has adequately assessed alternatives to both temporary and permanent impacts to State-listed Species;

+(b) an insignificant portion of the local population would be impacted by the Activity or Activity, and;

+(c) the applicant agrees to carry out a conservation and management plan that provides a long-term Net Benefit to the conservation of the State-listed Species that has been approved by the Director, as provided in 321 CMR 10.23(5), and shall be carried out by the applicant.